-SumCracker Package by Manuel Kauers - © RISC Linz - V $0.2\ 2005\text{-}12\text{-}14$ in input lines to improve readability.
+SumCracker Package by Manuel Kauers - © RISC Linz - V 0.2 2005-12-14 reproduced.
+Only minor simplifications (such as writing $a^b$ instead of $a\hat{\ }b$ ) have been employed in input lines to improve readability.
 With respect to the output, we have decided not to stick to Mathematica's syntax too closely, but to use standard mathematical notation.
 It should also be noticed that the precise form of the output might be different in future versions of the package.

-Example input and output is typeset as above.
-The syntax used in the input lines should be precise enough that the examples can be reproduced.
-Only minor simplifications (such as writing a^b instead of a^b) have been employed
+In the sequel, we typeset example input and output as above.
+The syntax used in the input lines should be precise enough that the examples can be